Hexagon/pup/docs/service.md

 1. Install Pup as a system service, by default named `pup`:

-`pup service install --system`
+`pup install --system`

 To install multiple services, provide a unique name for each instance:

-`pup service install --system --name my-service`
+`pup install --system --name my-service`

 2. Follow the on-screen instructions to copy the generated configuration file to the correct location, and enable the service.

 ### Service Argument Reference

-Use the `pup service <method> [...flags]` command with the following methods and flags:
+Use the `pup <method> [...flags]` command with the following methods and flags:

 - Methods:
   - `install`: Installs the configured Pup instance as a system service, then verifies the installation by enabling and starting the service.
 Rolls back any changes on error.
-  - `generate`: Generates the configuration and prints it to stdout along with a suitable path.
-Makes no changes to the system.
+  - `uninstall`: Uninstall service

 - Flags:
   - `--config`: Specifies the configuration file for the instance to be installed, defaulting to `pup.json` or `pup.jsonc` in the current directory.
+  - `--dry-run`: Generates the configuration and prints it to stdout along with a suitable path.
+Makes no changes to the system.
   - `--name`: Sets the service name, defaulting to `pup`.
   - `--system`: Installs the service at the system level, with the default being user level.
   - `--home`: Specifies a home directory, defaulting to the current user's $HOME.